First of all, let's talk for a moment about expectation management.

 Trichomes are tiny cannabinoid and terpene factories found on the cannabis plant, and it's where the psychoactive and therapeutic properties are developed.

-So, what does oxidation mean for rosin?
+So, what does oxidation and the change in color mean for rosin?

 Trichomes never stop oxidizing.
 Heat, light, humidity, and air are all enemies of cannabis.